calvinmetcalf/immediate/README.md

 ## Introduction

-**immediate.js** is a microtask library, based on [NobleJS's setImmediate](https://github.com/NobleJS/setImmediate), but stealing the best ideas from [Cujo's When](https://github.com/cujojs/when) and [RSVP][RSVP].
+**immediate.js** is a microtask library, decended from [NobleJS's setImmediate](https://github.com/NobleJS/setImmediate), but including ideas from [Cujo's When](https://github.com/cujojs/when) and [RSVP][RSVP].

-immediate takes the tricks from setImmedate and RSVP and combines them with the schedualer from when.
+immediate takes the tricks from setImmedate and RSVP and combines them with the schedualer inspired (vaugly) by whens.

 Note versions 2.6.5 and earlier were strictly speaking a 'macrotask' library not a microtask one, [see this for the difference](https://github.com/YuzuJS/setImmediate#macrotasks-and-microtasks), if you need a macrotask library, [I got you covered](https://github.com/calvinmetcalf/macrotask).